EffectOrientedProgramming/book/Chapters/05_Monads.md

 In the `Right` case, it returns something different: the `yield` expression.
 Also, `map` wraps the `yield` expression in a `Right`, unlike `flatMap`.

-Because of this cascade of functions inside function calls, any `flatMap` or `map` called on a `Left` result *will not evaluate the rest of the cascade.*
+Because of this cascade of functions within functions, any `flatMap` or `map` called on a `Left` result *will not evaluate the rest of the cascade.*
 It stops the evaluation and returns `Left` at that point, and the `Left` becomes the result of the expression.
 This cascaded expression is thus only evaluated up to the point where a `Left` first appears.
 The rest of the expression can be thought of as being short-circuited at that point.